el3359/Simple-Smartthings-Connector-On-Red-Node/README.md

 It's a base for a developement: in my case, it's to connect my Texecom Alarm to Smartthings

-Set-up Instructions: See the ReadMe in the connector folder

 For security purporse and because you need to expose your Node Red on Internet, you need:
 - Set User/Password on your Node Red
 - use SSL